solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

 In this exercise, you will explore data using the engine of your choice (SQL or Spark).

-Understanding data through data exploration is one of the core challenges faced today by data engineers and data scientists as well.
-Depending on the underlying structure of the data as well as the specific requirements of the exploration process, different data processing engines will offer varying degrees of performance, complexity, and flexibility.
+Understanding data through data exploration is one of the core challenges faced today by data engineers and data scientists.
+Depending on the data's underlying structure and the specific requirements of the exploration process, different data processing engines will offer varying degrees of performance, complexity, and flexibility.

 In Azure Synapse Analytics, you can use either the SQL Serverless engine, the big-data Spark engine, or both.